Joshua Foster (👋) and Shannon Rawski

 Record choice & conditions.

-For choice problem $i$, the deterministic utility $V_{ij}$ of strategy $j \in C_i$ follows a Constant Elasticity of Substitution (CES) form: $$ V_{ij} = \gamma \left[ \theta_{\text{SH}} (\mathcal{W}_{\text{SH}}^{ij})^{\rho} + \theta_{\text{EM}} (\mathcal{W}_{\text{EM}}^{ij})^{\rho} + \theta_{\text{CU}} (\mathcal{W}_{\text{CU}}^{ij})^{\rho} + \theta_{\text{SOC}} (\mathcal{W}_{\text{SOC}}^{ij})^{\rho} \right]^{\frac{1}{\rho}} $$
+For choice problem $i$, we assume the deterministic utility $V_{ij}$ of strategy $j \in C_i$ follows a Constant Elasticity of Substitution (CES) form: $$ V_{ij} = \gamma\left[ \theta_{\text{SH}} (\mathcal{W}_{\text{SH}}^{ij})^{\rho} +\theta_{\text{EM}} (\mathcal{W}_{\text{EM}}^{ij})^{\rho} + \theta_{\text{CU}} (\mathcal{W}_{\text{CU}}^{ij})^{\rho} + \theta_{\text{SOC}} (\mathcal{W}_{\text{SOC}}^{ij})^{\rho} \right]^{\frac{1}{\rho}} $$

 The latent utility includes Gumbel-distributed noise $\varepsilon_{ij}$, scaled exogenously by the LLM generation temperature $\tau_i$: $$ \mathcal{U}_{ij} = V_{ij} + \tau_i \varepsilon_{ij} $$